fitg/golang-kata-wordcount-docker/README.md

 pipeline process.
 From formatting, linting, building a docker image, to running unit tests to verify the library is working ok.

+Also dealing with some proper input strings naughtiness.

 The code was written following: https://github.com/uber-go/guide/blob/master/style.md.
+Note some of the test cases were taken from: https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.txt.

 ## Prerequisites